-The district will comply with the most up-to-date NJDOH and NJDOE exclusion recommendations, and are subject to change.
+The District will comply with the NJDOH and NJDOE exclusion recommendations which are subject to change.
 All days listed are calendar days.

-Regardless of vaccination status, individuals who test positive or have COVID19 symptoms who have not been tested and do not have an alternative diagnosis from their healthcare provider should:
+Regardless of vaccination status, individuals who test positive or have COVID-19 symptoms who have not been tested and do not have an alternative diagnosis from their healthcare provider should:

-- Stay home for at least 5 full days after the onset of symptoms or if asymptomatic after the positive test. - If they have no symptoms or symptoms resolve after 5 days, they can leave their home, but for an additional 5 days, should wear a mask around others.
+- Stay home for at least 5 full days after the onset of symptoms or if asymptomatic after the positive test. - If they have no symptoms or symptoms resolved after 5 days, they can leave their home, but for an additional 5 days, should wear a mask around others.